sean-meade/plan-my-run/README.md

 #### **Expectations**

 - Quick app load time
-- Easy to use "out of the box" with minimal explaination.
+- Easy to use "out of the box" with minimal explanation.

 [Back to content](#contents)